• Skip to primary navigation

 • Add water and sourdough discard to a large bowl and stir until the starter is dispersed.

-• Add the flour, then the yeast on one side, and salt on the other, ensuring the two don't touch each other.
+• Add the flour, honey, then the yeast on one side, and salt on the other, ensuring the two don't touch each other.
 Mix with a large metal spoon until it becomes hard to mix, then finish mixing by hand, until a sticky homogeneous mass is formed.
 Cover the bowl with plastic wrap and let rest for 30 minutes.

 • Thirty minutes later, perform a set of stretches and folds, then another one after 20-30 minutes, and another one 20-30 minutes later.
 Let the dough continue fermentation for another 4-5 hours or until it doubles in size.
 Don't let it increase in size more than that.